 Vermin Supreme He was probably my favorite 2020 presidential candidate outside of Sanders.
 He talks a lot about a “pony-based economy.”
 Just for fun click on the link to look at his Instagram account.

 Okay, so that’s it for now.

-Keep fighting the urge to sit back watching the goshdamned television news, always listen to your gut, and always follow the money, ’cause somebody’s making a killing here, and it’s not you and me.
+Resist the urge to sit back watching the goshdamned television news, always listen to your gut, and always follow the money, ’cause somebody’s making a killing from that crap, and spoiler: it’s not you and me.

 Peace out, shiny friends.